MicrosoftDocs/sdk-api/sdk-api-src/content/winevt/nf-winevt-evtsubscribe.md

 ### -param Flags [in]

 One or more flags that specify when to start subscribing to events.
 For example, if you specify EvtSubscribeStartAtOldestRecord, the service will retrieve all current and future events that match your query criteria; however, if you specify EvtSubscribeToFutureEvents, the service returns only future events that match your query criteria.
 For possible values, see the <a href="https://msdn.microsoft.com/2e0d5442-c9ac-4165-96ae-6f4122a5ce0a">EVT_SUBSCRIBE_FLAGS</a> enumeration.

-#### - context [in]

-A caller-defined context value that the subscription service will pass to the specified callback each time it delivers an event.

 ## -returns